komosinski/researcher-community/README.md

 (Note that the video is divided into chapters, so you can skip some parts and jump directly to the section you are interested in).

+The easiest way to test and develop this service is to clone this repository locally and run the web server locally.
+Alternatively, you can use the dockerized version described below.

 Overview of the sources
 -----------------------